apache/jena-site/README.md

 ## Repository structure

 This repository uses 3 branches for building the website.
-- The `master` branch, which contains all the sources for the website.
+- The `main` branch, which contains all the sources for the website.
 - The `asf-site` branch, which contains the generated website being used for the actual website.
 - The `javadoc` branch, which has the javadoc to be published at

-When contributing patches, please create pull requests for the `master` branch.
+When contributing patches, please create pull requests for the `main` branch.

 ## Content Management System